 Some example objectives for positive parenting activities are provided in the following list.
 Groups can develop their own objectives, although you may find these a useful starting point.

 Over the next six months, work with (xx number) key partners of the (xx name) community to:

 Communities that are delivering existing positive parenting activities such as Triple P can use and/or adapt the objectives already established for these programs.

 Strong partnerships are critical to your success in preventing alcohol and other drug-related harms in the community.

 LDATs can work with a variety of different community partners to deliver positive parenting activities, such as family support services, organisations working in early childhood development and other organisations that work directly with children and/or parents.

 LDAT partners can support positive parenting activities in many ways, including delivering and promoting activities, recruiting parents, providing expert trainers, financial support, and much more.
 The specific activity being delivered may influence the type of individuals, networks and organisations that your group partners with.

 Partners may include:

-All positive parenting projects need to be adequately resourced.
-Below is an indicative list of the resources required for community organisations to deliver their own positive parenting projects.
+All positive parenting activities need to be adequately resourced.
+Below is an indicative list of the resources required for community organisations to deliver their own positive parenting activities.
 LDATs may be able to support community organisations by providing some of these resources or linking these organisations to other partners who can provide additional support.